-Our 3.4 million members want and expect us to perform well operationally and financially.
+Our 3.3 million members want and expect us to perform well operationally and financially.
 They want to know we have the financial means to cover health care claims regardless of the economy’s ups and downs.
-We’ve built our reserves over seven decades to provide peace of mind to our members.
+We’ve built our reserves over 75 years to provide peace of mind to our members.

-Because we are not owned by investors, we have a unique ability to earn smaller profit margins – averaging 1.5 percent over the past five years – and a responsibility to maintain healthy reserves.
+As a mission-driven not-for-profit, we have a unique ability to earn smaller profit margins – averaging 2.6% over the past five years – and a responsibility to maintain healthy reserves.
 This is especially important because we don’t have access to capital markets and cannot raise funds on an as-needed basis.

-The Tennessee Department of Commerce and Insurance requires that we maintain $1.7 billion in reserves to ensure BlueCross and its subsidiaries could pay all claims and sustain business, even in case of emergency, disaster or cyclical downturn of business.
-We have an additional $216 million in unassigned reserves.
+The Tennessee Department of Commerce and Insurance requires that we maintain $2.5 billion in reserves to ensure BlueCross and its subsidiaries could pay all claims and sustain business, even in case of emergency, disaster or cyclical downturn of business.
+We have an additional $1.4 billion in unassigned reserves.